heutelbeck/sapl-policy-engine/sapl-documentation/7_7_Monitoring.md

 These metrics cover both one shot (`decide-once`) and streaming (`decide`) endpoints.
 Standard Spring Boot HTTP metrics (`http.server.requests`) are also available for request level monitoring.

+When admission limits are configured, the node additionally exposes the `sapl.limits.rejections` counter.
+It counts requests and connections shed by the configured caps and rate limits and is tagged with the `surface` that rejected the load (`http-sse-streams`, `http-requests`, `rsocket-connections`, `rsocket-streams`, `rsocket-requests`).
+Alert on this counter to detect clients running into the limits.
+See [Admission Limits and Rate Limiting](../7_2_Configuration/#admission-limits-and-rate-limiting).

 Enable metrics in `application.yml`:

 ```yaml